alexharri/website/posts/canvas-to-ascii.md

 <SmallNote label="">Applying a max of <Ts>RANGE - 1</Ts> is done so that a <Ts>value</Ts> of exactly $1$ is mapped to $31$ instead of $32$.</SmallNote>

-We can quantize each vector component in this manner and use bit shifting to pack all of the quantized values into a single number like so:
+We can quantize each of the sampling vector components in this manner and use bit shifting to pack all of the quantized values into a single number like so:

 ```ts
 const BITS = 5;